joeyipara02/Azure-AD-Project/README.md

  ![Alt Text](https://i.imgur.com/VIL2boP.png)

-* **Make sure the user you just created is added to the "Remote Desktop Users" group and is included in the "Windows VM Remote Users" before proceeding to the next step.**
+* **Make sure the user you just created is added to the "Remote Desktop Users" group.
+Additionally, log in to your Windows VM with your admin rights to add the new user to the remote users on the Windows VM**

 * **Once you've done that, remote into the machine with the new user who has been denied access to CMD**